webplatform/docs/tutorials/speed_best_practices/index.md

 GPU acceleration kicks in only under a fairly restricted set of conditions, but 3D transforms and animated opacity are the most common ways to trip the switch.
 A somewhat hacky but unobtrusive way to turn it on is:

 <pre>
    .hwaccel { -webkit-transform: translateZ(0); }
 </pre>

 No guarantees, though. :)

-With hardware acceleration supported and enabled, animated translation, rotation, scaling and opacity will definitely be smoother with GPU compositing.
-They will have the benefit of being handled directly on the GPU and don't require redrawing of the layer contents.
+With hardware acceleration supported and enabled, animated translation, rotation, scaling, and opacity will definitely be smoother with GPU compositing.
+They have the benefit of being handled directly on the GPU and don't require redrawing of the layer contents.
 However, any property that affects the layout of the page will still be ''relatively'' slow.

 ==Tip 7: For CPU-heavy operations, Web Workers deliver==